Loading...

 Philip is founder and conductor of the English vocal ensemble Magnificat, which specializes in the restoration and performance of neglected masterworks of the baroque and renaissance periods.
 The ensemble has toured and performed in England, Spain, Greece and the United States, and has released over a dozen CD recordings, which have attracted much critical acclaim.
 He is a recipient of the Byrne Award from the London Handel Society, the Noah Greenberg Award from the American Musicological Society, and is an Honorary Fellow of London’s Academy of St. Cecilia.

 Philip’s approach to early music is fueled by curiosity and imagination, whether through the restoration of unknown or neglected works, or the reexamination of the familiar.
-He emphasises (actually, obsesses about) phrasing and textual expression, and with his background as a singer, encourages the use of vocal colours, timbres, and both bold and subtle nuances.
+He emphasizes (actually, obsesses about) phrasing and textual expression, and with his background as a singer, encourages the use of vocal colors, timbres, and both bold and subtle nuances.

 He is the founder of Chorworks, whose concerts and workshops bring together distinguished faculty and performers to increase the knowledge of early choral repertoire and performing techniques.
 As Conductor-in-Residence at Duke Chapel, Philip directs choral ensembles and the annual Bach Cantata Series.